 This is my mother-in-law’s pork souvlaki recipe and it’s an absolute family favourite, especially during the summer.
 I figure if I share it online, then everyone in the family will always have it.

-The marinade is tangy, zesty, and sweet and the recipe uses the always tender, pork tenderloin.
-Serve these skewers with salad, potatoes, rice or on a pita.
+The marinade is tangy, zesty, and sweet and the recipe uses the always tender pork tenderloin.
+Serve these skewers with salad, potatoes, and rice or on a pita.
 And don’t forget the tzatziki sauce – it’s a must!

 The skewers take no time to cook and remember pork should be cooked to a maximum of medium-well to stay moist and tender.